input-output-hk/plutus-pioneer-program/docs/week7.rst

 Introduction
 ------------

 In this lecture we will look at state machines.
-State machines can be very useful to shorter and more concise contracts, both on-chain and off-chain.
+State machines can be very useful for writing shorter and more concise contracts, both on-chain and off-chain.
 There is higher level support for state machines in the Plutus libraries that builds on top of the lower level mechanisms we have seen so far.

 As a running example, we are going to implement a little game, played between Alice and Bob.
 It's a bit like Rock, Paper, Scissors, but even simpler, because there are only two options.